vicesoftware/vice-go-boilerplate/readme.md

 brew services start postgresql@10
 ```

-To verify that the DB started execute the following command.
+To verify that the DB started [run PSQL](#running-PSQL) as decribed below.

+### Running PSQL

+PSQL allows running PSQL commands.
+To run PSQL use the command below.

 ```
 psql postgres